 The threshold for requiring reporting is $600 in a year on an aggregate basis.
 Therefore, you would only report once a year for each service-provider, and there is no basis to require reporting each time a service-provider receives $600 in a year.

-No. Service-recipients who are not registered with EDD are not required to register and receive a California employer account number solely for purposes of reporting independent contractor service-providers.
-Unregistered service-recipients complete the Report of Independent Contractor(s) (DE 542) using their social security or federal employer identification numbers.
+No. Service-recipients who are not registered with the EDD are not required to register and receive a California employer payroll tax account number solely for the purpose of reporting independent contractor service-providers.
+Unregistered service-recipients complete the Report of Independent Contractor(s) (DE 542) using their Social Security or federal employer identification numbers.

 A contract may be either written or verbal.

 My business engages the services of a worker who is my acknowledged employee, and I reported this employee under the New Employee Registry when first hired.
 This same worker also performs work for my business as a valid independent contractor and receives a federal Form 1099-MISC which reflects this compensation.
 Must I also report the worker for the independent contractor compensation?

 Yes, you must report the worker as an independent contractor.

 To answer this question, one must first determine if the workers are performing services for the business or government entity as employees or independent contractors.
 If the workers are engaged as employees, their services would not be reported as independent contractors.
 However, the business or government entity may be required to report the employees as part of the New Employee Registry (under Section 1088.5 of the California Unemployment Insurance Code) if the requirements of that section are met.
 When a service-recipient hires workers who are not employees and is required to provide the workers with a Form 1099-MISC, the service-recipient is required to report the workers (service-providers) as independent contractors (under the provisions of Section 1088.8 of the California Unemployment Insurance Code).